Ibaan: Festivals

 Ibaan celebrates civic and national holidays.
 The Ibaan Foundation Day is celebrated every December to commemorate the city's founding.
 Each barangay also has its own festivity guided by their patron saint.
 The town is host to the Feast of Saint James, held every 25 July, which draws hundreds of Catholic devotees.
-Another religious feasts held in Ibaan was the Procession Feast of Holy week.
-Non-religious holidays include the New Year's Day, National Heroes' Day, Bonifacio Day, and Rizal Day.
+Another religious feast held in Ibaan is the Procession Feast of Holy Week.
+Non-religious holidays include New Year's Day, National Heroes' Day, Bonifacio Day, and Rizal Day.